 Target lobe volume reduction, a novel technique for selective bronchoscopic lung volume resection, has now become available.
 In this technique, a one-way valve is inserted into the hyperinflated and emphysematous segment, leading to the collapse of the nonfunctional lung segment.
 Promising reports have been released from case series of patients undergoing this therapy.
-This approach is an alternative to surgical lung volume reduction in COPD patients who are likely to require surgery. [ ]
+This approach is an alternative to surgical lung volume reduction in patients with COPD who are likely to require surgery. [ ]

 Pharmacogenomic therapy may be important in COPD.
 It is important to identify the genetic factors that determine why certain heavy smokers develop COPD and others do not.
 Identification of genes that predispose to the development of COPD may provide novel therapeutic targets.